Start the Journey

 Wat Ek Phnom

 The temple is located on the left bank of the Sangke River, around 13 kilometers from the town.
 Most parts of the temple are collapsed but looted.
-It looks more impressive than the Banan temple with its beautiful carved.
+It looks more impressive than the Banan temple with its beautiful carving.
 The site wasn’t busy at all, just only a couple of tourists and a few other locals.

 Headed back to town, the tuk-tuk driver dropped me at one of his favorite cafes, which is also part of the NGO, named Kinyei Cafe.
 I got a delicious lunch and drink before the bus left Battambang.
 I do love my weekend holiday in Battambang province.
 I am so pleased that I could do so many activities in a couple of days.